waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **DEBUGGING STEP 3 (Boundary Analysis):** If STEP 2 is insufficient, use a `run_code` script to parse the `came_from` dictionary and the `map_xml_string`.
 This script will identify all 'boundary tiles' (unexplored tiles adjacent to explored ones) and print their coordinates and tile types.
 This provides a definitive list of where the pathfinding algorithm is getting stuck.
 - **DEBUGGING STEP 4:** Use `define_tool` to submit a corrected version of the script based on systematic analysis.
 ### B. Agent & Tool Usage Notes
 - **`pc_navigator_agent`:** Generates a sequence of button presses to navigate the Pokémon PC menu to withdraw or deposit a specific Pokémon.
-It now correctly differentiates between 'BILL's PC' (for Pokémon) and 'Gem's PC' (for items) and is context-aware of the current menu.
-It is a reliable tool for depositing and withdrawing Pokémon.
+Reliable for PC operations.
-- **`battle_strategist_agent`:** Provides battle advice.
-Its prompt has been reinforced with a mandatory type chart to force adherence to provided data.
+- **`battle_strategist_agent`:** Provides battle advice. **STATUS:** Partially functional.
+Its prompt has been reinforced with a mandatory type chart, but it still has a critical flaw where it recommends switching to a Pokémon that is already in battle. **Next Step:** Redefine the agent to check if the recommended switch target is the same as the active Pokémon.
 - **`maze_navigator_agent`:** An agent that can parse the World Knowledge Graph to suggest the next optimal, unvisited teleporter to take for systematic maze exploration. **MUST USE IN SAFFRON GYM.**
 ### C. Future Development Ideas
 - **WKG Analysis Agent:** Consider creating an agent that can take a `map_id` and return a summary of all nodes and connections on that map to assist with navigation planning.